ReflectionHLE/ReflectionHLE/notes-restoration.md

 location in the code, and then retry to compile from there.
 Repeat until an EXE is built.

-If there are problems you should probably remove the corresponding SYM file (e.g., WL6ACT14.SYM) and retry from scratch.
+More generally, if there are problems then you should probably remove the corresponding SYM file (e.g., WL6ACT14.SYM) and retry from scratch.

-With the Shareware Apogee EXE, things should be straightforward.
+With each of the Apogee EXEs, things should be straightforward.
 Simply pack the generated EXE with LZEXE 0.91.
-If anything has been done as expected then you should get precisely the original Shareware Apogee 1.4 EXE, byte-by-byte.
+If anything has been done as expected then you should get precisely an original Shareware or Registered Apogee 1.4 EXE, byte-by-byte.

-An additional preprocessing is required for the rest of the EXEs, though.
+Some other bit of preprocessing is required for the rest of the EXEs, though.
 Basically, the BSS section should be stripped out of the EXE.
 You can use the tool STRIPBSS (supplied in the repository from which this modified Wolf3D source tree originally comes).
 For a specific EXE that is going to be modified, look in the MAP file generated with it for the location of the BSS section in the EXE image.
-You can use the "GREP" tool supplied as a part of the collection of development tools from BC++ convenience.
+You can use the "GREP" tool supplied as a part of the collection of development tools from BC++ for convenience.
 An example usage:

 GREP " _BSS " WL6ACT14.MAP